 Greedy Old Patriarchs and the Lunatic Fringe

 When Rudy Giuliani is the spokesmen for a fake President, it is time to acknowledge that truth no longer has a place in the Republican Party.
-When Ted Cruz becomes the arbitrator of truth, we must understand the truth will never see the light of day.
+When Ted Cruz becomes the arbiter of truth, we must understand the truth will never see the light of day.
 When Lindsay Graham embodies the idea of self-sacrifice, the idea loses its meaning.
 It is time to remove the cancer of political expediency that has spread throughout the Republican Party since the first great lie was told by a Republican President in 2003.
 The Republican Party has now propagated two despicable lies and its members do not seem to care to hold those responsible accountable.
 What is ironic is that only the core principles of conservatism can save America from the coming tide of failed social programs, a weakened national defense, and a renewed effort to place blame where it does not belong.
-Let conservative Americans place the blame where it belongs and the first place to start is with Donald Trump and his lackey Mike Pence – the most dangerous Neo-Christian of all.
+Let Conservative Americans place the blame where it belongs and the first place to start is with Donald Trump and his lackey Mike Pence – the most dangerous Neo-Christian of all.

 Goodbye Principled Conservatism